Rajputana–Malwa Railway: History

 It was opened on 18 August 1876.
-The railway was renamed as Rajputana–Malwa Railway when a new line from Ajmer to Khandwa via New Ujjain Junction, Indore Junction, Indore New Rajendra Nagar Terminus and Mhow was added to it.
-On 9 March 1885 Jodhpur was connected to this network from Marwar Junction with metre gauge track and later became part of the Jodhpur-Bikaner Railway.
+The railway was renamed as Rajputana–Malwa Railway when a new line from Ajmer to Khandwa via Ujjain Junction, Indore Junction, Rajendra Nagar, Mhow and Barwaha were added to it.
+On 9 March 1885, Jodhpur was connected to this network from Marwar Junction with meter gauge track and later became part of the Jodhpur-Bikaner Railway.
 F-734, the first locomotive built in India, was built by the Ajmer workshop of the Rajputana Malwa Railway in 1895.
 This locomotive with outside connecting and side rods was used on Rajputana Malwa as well as Bombay, Baroda and Central India Railway systems.
-The management of Rajputana-Malwa Railway was taken over by the Bombay, Baroda and Central India Railway (B.B.C.I.) in 1889 and it was absorbed into BBCI in 1900.
+The management of Rajputana–Malwa Railway was taken over by the Bombay, Baroda and Central India Railway (B.B.C.I.) in 1889, and it was absorbed into BBCI in 1900.